pynufft/pynufft/README.md

 ### Summary

-PyNUFFT is developed for fun and it attempts to implement the min-max NUFFT of Fessler and Sutton, with the following features:
+PyNUFFT is developed to reimplement the min-max NUFFT of Fessler and Sutton, with the following features:

 - Based on Python numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
 - Multi-dimensional NUFFT.
-- Support of PyCUDA and PyOpenCL.
+- Support of PyCUDA and PyOpenCL with single Python source.
 - Tested on the Intel OpenCL device, the Nvidia CUDA device, and AMD FirePro.
 - LGPLv3
 - The double-precision CPU/GPU version is available on request.
-- Under the same degree of accuracy (1e-6 ~ 1e-10), the min-max kernel on OpenCL is generally 2x faster than the semicricle-kernel on modern multi-core Intel CPUs.
+- Under the same level of precision (1e-6 ~ 1e-9), the min-max kernel on OpenCL is generally 2x faster than the semicircle-kernel on modern multi-core Intel CPUs.
 Benchmarking is available on request.
+- The feature of "many" destroy the elegancy of the NUFFT design, which will be removed in the next release.
+Users are recommended to develop their own parallel mechanism, such as multiprocessing, MPI, etc.

 If you find PyNUFFT useful, please cite: